usc-isi-i2/dig-lsh-clustering/README.md

 You can run the clustering using a One Step driver - runLSH.py or using 3 steps - tokenization, hashing and then clustering

+* Run `./make-spark.sh` every time to build the zip files required by spark every time you pull in new code

 Tokenization, LSH, Clustering using one step
 --------------------------------------------
 ```